-Apple butter is so easy to make in your crock pot or slow cooker!
-Not only does it taste fantastic spread on toast, but it also makes your house smell amazing while it cooks!
-This recipe for making apple butter is my go-to and couldn’t be easier.
-It’s one of my favorite fall crock pot recipes.
+Crockpot Apple Butter is so easy to make!
+Not only does it taste fantastic spread on toast, but it also makes your house smell amazing while it cooks.
+This recipe for making apple butter is my go-to and couldn’t be easier – it’s one of my favorite fall crock pot recipes.

 Table of Contents

 Do you ever see those jars of apple butter at specialty grocery stores?
 You know, the ones with the adorable labels and big price tags?
 I used to buy them because I did not realize how easy it is to make your homemade apple butter.